Guarding Tess: Cast

+Production

+In July 1992, it was reported that Hugh Wilson would be writing and directing Guarding Tess at Paramount Pictures for producer Scott Rudin.
+In October of that year, it was reported that Shirley MacLaine had been cast in the titular role.
+Paramount initially planned produce Guarding Tess for an intended release in the second half of 1993, but following the departure of studio head Brandon Tartikoff, Paramount's new head, Sherry Lansing, was not receptive to the script Wilson had developed with PJ Torokvei.
+As stars Shirley MacLaine and Nicolas Cage had pay-or-play deals in place, Lansing gave Wilson a window of time to set the film up elsewhere otherwise Paramount would make the film for a reduced budget.
+As the film conflicted with his project Addams Family Values, Rudin left the project as a producer.
+TriStar Pictures picked up the film where Ned and Nancy Graham Tanen took on producing duties.

 Reception

 Guarding Tess received mixed reviews from critics.
-Rotten Tomatoes gives the film a 56% rating based on 34 reviews.
+Rotten Tomatoes gives the film a 57% rating based on 35 reviews, with an average rating of 5.8/10.
+On Metacritic, the film has a weighted-average score of 50 out of 100, based on 14 critics, indicating "mixed or average" reviews.
 The Washington Post described it as derivative of other recent films Driving Miss Daisy (1989), The Bodyguard (1992), and In the Line of Fire (1993), and decries "the melodramatic turnaround that sabotages the last section of the movie", but describes "the comic tension between MacLaine and Cage" as being "so well done, it doesn't matter how dumb things get".

 The film grossed $27 million in the United States and Canada but only $3.8 million internationally for a worldwide total of $30.8 million.

+The Secret Service did not cooperate with the production, unlike the contemporary In the Line of Fire.
+Secret Service Agent Jay Nasworthy in 2024 described Guarding Tess as "fairly accurate for a small detail".